ProcStack/procstack.github.io/ProjectsLinks/pxlmancer.htm.md

 Languages - JavaScript & JQuery

-Note : The site is currently having some https certificate issues.
+Note : The main site is currently having some https certificate issues.
 I'll be fixing it soon.

    So the link is routed to [procstack.github.io/pxlmancer](https://procstack.github.io/pxlmancer/index.htm) for now.